wedesoft/www.wedesoft.de/_posts/2020-07-07-mealmaster.md

 MMMMM
 ```

+The recipe header begins with MMMMM or -----.
+The header also has to contain the word "Meal-Master".
-The recipe starts with a title of up to 60 characters.
+The recipe content then starts with a title of up to 60 characters.
 Then a list of categories follows.
 Each category can have up to 11 characters.
 Then servings amount and unit are specified.